xxao/gress/README.md

-#  Gress, a Naïve Progress Bar
+#  Gress - a Naïve Progress Bar

 What should be the amateur version of *progress* - a ***gress***?
 The *gress* library provide highly customizable text-based progress monitor for *Python*.
 The inspiration for this library came from the original work of